datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 --- type:RStudioMultipleChoiceExercise xp:50 skills:1 key:b073c8a4d3
 ## Question 5
-<strong>Follow the instructions in the console to open the `R Markdown file` that corresponds to this exercise.</strong>
+<strong>Follow the directions in the console to open the `R Markdown file`.</strong>

 You can use the RStudio platform just like you would on your home computer.

-<strong>Follow the instructions in the markdown file to answer the multiple choice question below.<strong>
+<strong>The markdown file contains the instuctions to answer the multiple choice question below.<strong>

-5. Has the proportion of boys born in the US has decreased over time.
+Q5.
+Has the proportion of boys born in the US has decreased over time.

 *** =instructions
 - TRUE